Home

 Building Community

-APOYO is building a community outreach center to house our food pantry operations and be a space for our community to gather and thrive!
-We are in the early stages of the project: fundraising, building design, and infrastructure installation in partnership with the Independent Order of Odd Fellows, Ellensburg Lodge 20.
+APOYO is building a Community Outreach Center as a safe space for our community to work together to meet material and cultural needs and to learn, celebrate, and thrive!
+We are in the initial stages of the project: fundraising, building design, and infrastructure installation in partnership with the Independent Order of Odd Fellows, Ellensburg Lodge 20.

 Working Partnerships

 APOYO is grateful for the sustaining support of the Inatai Foundation.
-With their support, we have been able to expand our capacity to make APOYO a stronger by-for organization: by the people, for the people.
-We learn more everyday about empowerment and organizational longevity with their guidance.
+With their support, we have expanded our capacity to make APOYO a stronger by-for organization: by the people, for the people.
+We learn more every day about empowerment and organizational longevity with their guidance.
+Learn more about the Inatai Foundation.

-Partnering with the Washington State Department of Agriculture, we sustain our capacity to provide healthy food.
+Partnering with the Washington State Department of Agriculture (WSDA) sustains our capacity to provide healthy food.
 The WSDA supports the viability and vitality of agriculture while protecting consumers, public health, and the environment.
-APOYO participates in WSDA food assistance programs.
-One is the We Feed WA Pilot Food Program.
+APOYO participates in WSDA food assistance programs, one of which is the We Feed WA Pilot Food Program.
 Learn more about We Feed WA.

 Northwest Harvest

-APOYO has been a Northwest Harvest partner since our founding.
-Their support has always been crucial.
+APOYO has been a Northwest Harvest partner since our founding, and their support has always been crucial.
 Northwest Harvest partners with 375 food programs throughout Washington to create a Hunger Response Network.
 For more information, visit Northwest Harvest.

 Kittitas County Health Network

-APOYO is a member of the Leadership Council of the Kittitas County Health Network.
-We work with KCHN to educate the community about health and wellness.
+APOYO is a member of the Leadership Council of the Kittitas County Health Network (KCHN).
+We work with KCHN to educate the community about health and wellness and collaborate to provide cost-free vaccine clinics and health screenings.
+Learn more about KCHN.

 Kittitas County Public Health Department

-Partnering with the Kittitas County Public Health Department, we host Covid-19 vaccination clinics at APOYO and provide health care supplies to APOYO members.
-Amigos Atléticos, our youth fitness club for students in grades 5-10 started with a KCPHD Covid-19 Health Equity Coalition grant.
+Partnering with the Kittitas County Public Health Department, we host COVID-19 vaccination clinics at APOYO and provide healthcare supplies to APOYO members.
+Amigos Atléticos, our youth fitness club for students in grades 5-10, started with a KCPHD Covid-19 Health Equity Coalition grant.
+Visit KCPHD to learn more about them!

 HopeSource

-APOYO helps get people connected to services through HopeSource.
-To address housing insecurity, we partnered with HopeSource December 2020 to March 2021 as a sub-contractor in the Washington State Department of Commerce Eviction Rental Assistance Program.
+APOYO helps connect people to services through HopeSource.
+To address housing insecurity, we partnered with HopeSource as a subcontractor in the Washington State Department of Commerce Eviction Rental Assistance Program from December 2020 to March 2021.
 APOYO was awarded $27,830.25 to distribute to landlords.
+Learn more about HopeSource.

 CWJFON